neurobagel/documentation/docs/infrastructure.md

         Please refer to the
         [official docs](https://docs.stardog.com/stardog-applications/studio/) to learn how.

-=== "graphDB"

-    1. Send HTTP requests from the neurobagel API to the HTTP REST endpoints of the graphDB backend e.g. using `curl`. graphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
-    2. Use the graphDB web interface (called [the workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)).
-    Once your local graphDB backend is running you can connect to it at [http://localhost:8000](http://localhost:8000)

-    !!! info

-        Using the graphDB workbench is a more accessible way to manage the graphDB endpoint.
-        The workbench is well documented on the graphDB website.
-        Here we will focus instead on setting up graphDB with API calls, that can be automated.

 ### Change the database admin password

-=== "Stardog"

-    When you first launch Stardog,
-    a default `admin` user with superuser privilege will automatically be created for you.
+When you first launch the graph server, a default `admin` user with superuser privilege will automatically be created for you.
 This `admin` user is meant to create other database users and modify their permissions.
-    Do not use `admin` for read and write operations, instead use a [regular database user](#create-a-new-database-user).

-    You should first change the password of the database `admin`:

-    ```bash
-    curl -X PUT -i -u "admin:admin" http://localhost:5820/admin/users/admin/pwd \
-    --data '{"password": "NewAdminPassword"}'
-    ```

-=== "graphDB"
+=== "GraphDB"

-    When the API, graph, and query tool have been started and are running for the first time, you will have to do some first-run configuration.

-    **Setup security and users**

-    Also refer to the [official graphDB documentation](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/curl-commands.html#security-management) for more info.
+    (For more information, see the [official GraphDB documentation](https://graphdb.ontotext.com/documentation/10.0/devhub/rest-api/curl-commands.html#security-management).)

-    First, change the password for the admin user that has been automatically created by graphDB:
+    First, change the password for the admin user that has been automatically created by GraphDB:

     ```bash
     curl -X PATCH --header 'Content-Type: application/json' http://localhost:7200/rest/security/users/admin -d '